koltluo/omnimech/content/products/Motor-Driven/External-Bypass-Soft-Starter.md

 # Add your other params: summary_specs, technical_specs_table, etc.
 tags: [External bypass soft starter,electrical control,motor start,motor control,smooth start,reduce inrush current,extend motor lifespan,external bypass functionality,energy efficiency,customizable,multiple protection functions,reliable motor control,efficient motor control,flexible motor control]
 product_categories: ["Motor drive", "electric motor starting"]
+description: "This series of soft starters is an external bypass type, with a structure design of six inputs and three outputs.
+It is small and exquisite, and has a complete motor comprehensive protection function.
+The complete set of cabinets does not need an external protector, but it must be used with an external AC contactor."
 summary_specs:
   - name: "Price"
     value: "$92.00"